Minimaxir is a blog by Max Woolf about startups, technology, and blogging. It’s so meta, even this acronym.

 In March 2012, Minimaxir was designed with a new, more professional theme that follows recent trends in web development, such as responsive layouts and drop shadows everywhere.
 In December 2012, it was again redesigned to be more minimalistic and light-weight.

-In May 2013, Dreamhost killed the blog, so he migrated to Jekyll and Github Pages, which is what you see now.
+In May 2013, Dreamhost killed the blog, so he migrated to Jekyll and Github Pages.
+In November 2013, he did a major redesign to a style inspired by that of modern startups.